HelpBot Assistant

 import 'zone.js';

 The spacing between each panel in a row and column can be defined using the cellSpacing property.
-Adding spacing between the panels will make the layout effective and provides a clear data representation.
+Adding spacing between panels makes the layout more effective and provides clear data representation.

-The following sample demonstrates the usage of the cellSpacing property, which helps in a neat and clear representation of a data.
+The following sample demonstrates the usage of the cellSpacing property, which helps provide neat and clear data representation.

 import { Component, ViewEncapsulation } from '@angular/core';